TGD-Consulting/PiMowBot-RC/README.md

 # PiMowBot-RC
-Code of RControl 4 PiMowBot
+This is the code of RControl 4 PiMowBot.